usnistgov/FIPS201/_FIPS201/frontend.md

 ### 4.1.1 Printed Material {#s-4-1-1}

-The printed material SHALL NOT rub off during the life of the PIV Card, and the printing process SHALL NOT deposit debris on the printer rollers during printing and laminating.
+The printed material SHALL NOT rub off during the life of the PIV Card.
+The printing process SHALL NOT deposit debris on the printer rollers during printing and laminating.
 Printed material SHALL NOT interfere with the contact and contactless ICC(s) and related components, nor SHALL it obstruct access to machine-readable information.